GalaxyJumper/hunt-the-wumpus/README.md

 READ ME

 This is our cool project, Codenamed IRON WUMPUS until we can figure out a proper name to give it.
+Heavily inspired by Iron Lung.

 It is like the original wumpus, with a few minor and a small amount of major modifications.
 1. Wumpus is scarier, and does not die